nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 #### What to Expect?

-Since this article is alredy very long, and you must be tired (although not _that_ much if you followed the breaks I recommended), it's best if I don't discourage you heads on.
+Since this article is already very long, and you must be tired (although not _that_ much if you followed the breaks I recommended), it's best if I don't discourage you heads on.
 The really good thing here is that you will have almost nothing new to learn.
 Really!

 Everything we saw still applies, and from a developer's point of view, it works almost exactly the same!
-Considering the time we took to study this, the length of the article, I personally think this is a **great** example of high-level API and abstraction, and I'd like to thanks the docker developers for this.
+Considering the time we took to study this, the length of the article, I personally think this is a **great** example of high-level API and abstraction, and I'd like to thank the docker developers for this.

 I deal with code all day long and spend a great deal of cringing on poorly-written code, well the docker devs have made a good job.